gdestuynder/audisp-json/messages_format.md

 - category: Type of message (such as execve, write, chmod, etc.).
 - processid: PID of the process generating the messages (audisp-json's PID)
-- processname: Process name of the process generating the messages (audisp-json).
+- program: Name of the program generating the messages (audisp-json).
 - hostname: System FQDN as seen get gethostbyname().
 - severity: Syslog-style severity level.
 - summary: Human readable summary of the message.